-The IGAR slide (on right) was far more stable, but its vertical sides made it less wide than the dynamic footprint, so it was not as stable as the later 2005 slide prototype shown previously.
-The IGAR's greater than expected lateral stability was due primarily to the stability provided in the forefoot, which was relatively good, as shown in the front view.
-[FIGURE 81 & VIDEO LINK]
+The IGAR slide (on right) was far more stable, but its vertical sides made it less wide than the dynamic footprint, so it was not as stable as the later 2005 slide prototype shown

 The IGAR slide also performed well in the Leap & Land Ankle Sprain Simulation Test, landing with better lateral stability than expected [FIGURE 82 & VIDEO LINK].
 It was even relatively successful in completing the actual sprain simulation test of jumping onto a shoe, although there was some observable heel slippage.
 [FIGURE 83 & VIDEO LINK]